Lung Cancer Screening Program

 Low Dose CT Lung Cancer screening is endorsed by many professional societies, such as the American Cancer Society, American College of Chest Physicians, American Society of Clinical Oncology, National Comprehensive Cancer Network and American College of Radiology.
 These societies have recommended that lung cancer screening should be conducted at a center with subspecialty trained thoracic radiologists as part of a dedicated multidisciplinary team, to provide CT scan interpretations with the most expertise.

 AT OHSU, CT interpretation will be performed only by fellowship trained thoracic radiologists; a radiologist with subspecialty training in lung diseases.
 Using the newest low dose CT (LDCT) scan technologies, earliest detection is possible with as low as possible radiation exposure.
+Center for Health & Healing Radiology department is an accredited Lung Cancer Screen Center.

 Positive screening results requiring further interventions will be discussed during the weekly OHSU multidisciplinary lung cancer conference and decisions to proceed with any further actions are made by the conference members jointly and in consultation with your personnel health care providers.